Understanding & Fixing Search Console Page Indexing Issues

 Google bot tried communicating with the server to retrieve the given page.
 However, the server failed to find the ULR for the page and thus responded with a 404 HTTP response code.

 Many website owners do not understand these issues and thus leave the issues to persist.
-However, it is wise to check for the reasons to fix the issues before Google views them as constant issues and devalues website performance.
+However, it is wise to check for the reasons for fixing the issues before Google views them as constant issues and devalues website performance.

 Generally, 404 errors do not affect your site’s search performance.
 So, in most cases, you can bypass them.
 However, it is important to ensure that these and other invalid URLs redirect a proper 404 HTTP response code and that the site’s robots.txt file does not block them.